MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Problem Formulation

 \subsubsection{Grey-Box Attacks}

-In the case of grey-box attacks, since the adversary is aware of the characteristics of the original malware classifier $f$ but is oblivious to the presence and structure of the purifier $g$, we also refer to this attack pattern as \emph{oblivious attacks}.
-Hence, attack strategy in this scenario focuses on deceiving the unsecured classifier $f$ using adversarial examples generated from malicious examples without considering the purifier $g$.
+In the case of grey-box attacks, since the adversary is aware of the characteristics of the malware classifier $f$ but is oblivious to the structure of the purifier $g$, we also refer to this attack pattern as \emph{oblivious attacks}.
+Hence, attack strategy here focuses on deceiving the unsecured classifier without considering the purifier.
 Formally, given a malware example $z$ with its feature representation $x=\phi(z)$ and label $y=1$, the attacker will modify it to obtain the adversarial feature representation $x'$ that can evade detection, by solving

 where we substitute $\varphi_\theta(x')=0$ with maximizing $\mathcal{L}(\theta,x',1)$ owing to the non-differentiability of $\phi(\cdot)$.